solui/solui/packages/docs/Publishing/ShareAndEmbedding/README.md

-Published UIs can be embedded in any webpage as using an `iframe` HTML tag.
-For example, if the content hash of your published UI is `QmV8HMoH7FGgNdd6oysVfxNyVU6fgtKXQLffgWTohfmLyY` then embed it in an existing page using:
+Published Dapps can be embedded in any webpage as using an `iframe` HTML tag.
+For example, if the content hash of your published Dapp is `QmV8HMoH7FGgNdd6oysVfxNyVU6fgtKXQLffgWTohfmLyY` then embed it in an existing page using:

 ```html
 <iframe src="https://gateway.temporal.cloud/ipns/ui.solui.dev/#l=QmV8HMoH7FGgNdd6oysVfxNyVU6fgtKXQLffgWTohfmLyY" width="800" height="600" />